Last Updated on 02/14/2022

 You definitely have to an aperitivo, a drink usually served with a light snack before dinner.
 I’ve even been to places that will include so many free snacks you won’t be hungry for dinner!
 At a minimum though, you should get peanuts or potato chips.
 Be sure to order an Aperol Spritz.

 I’ll never have a meal next to a tourist attraction, but I can’t deny a glass of wine or a cocktail in front of the Pantheon.
 Top notch people watching too.

-For a more authentic experience head to a wine bar away from the tour groups.
 My friend and Roman resident, Livia Hengel, recently introduced me to Enoteca il Goccetto.
-If finding a cozy wine bar and drinking local specialties is on your itinerary (as it should be!), read Livia’s suggestions on the best spots in Rome here.
+If finding a cozy wine bar and drinking local specialties is on your itinerary (as it should be!), read more of Livia’s suggestions on the best wine bars in Rome.

 Enoteca il Goccetto – This is the perfect spot to enjoy local wines in cozy atmosphere.
 Via dei Banchi Vecchi, 14.